Kirk Shelmerdine: Crew chief

+Shelmerdine spent his early NASCAR career as an engineer and crew chief for Hylton Engineering.
+In 1980, Shelmerdine joined Richard Childress Racing.
+He initially served as crew chief for owner/driver Richard Childress in 1980 & 1981 until Dale Earnhardt moved to the #3 car for the final eleven races of the season.
+In 1982 & 1983, Shelmerdine was the crew chief for Ricky Rudd.
+The duo recorded 2 wins, 13 top-five finishes, 27 top-ten finishes, and finishes ninth in the final points standings both years.

-After spending his early NASCAR career as an engineer for Hylton Engineering, in 1984 he joined Richard Childress Racing to become the crew chief for Dale Earnhardt.
-Earnhardt had 46 wins, 142 top-five finishes, and 246 top-ten finishes with Shelmerdine en route to four championships in 1986, 1987, 1990 and 1991.
+In 1984, Shelmerdine was named the crew chief for a returning Dale Earnhardt, who spent the previous two seasons with Bud Moore Engineering.
+Earnhardt had 44 wins, 124 top-five finishes, and 182 top-ten finishes with Shelmerdine en route to four championships in 1986, 1987, 1990 and 1991.
 The pit crew won four consecutive Pit Crew Titles over the next eight years.
-His accomplishments include being the youngest crew chief to win a NASCAR race, and the youngest crew chief to win a Winston Cup championship.
 In 1992, he announced he was retiring from his crew chief duties, and embarked on a racing career on his own to pursue his dream of being a driver.

 Driving career begins

-He started running in the ARCA series in 1993 where he has three career wins.
+Shelmerdine started running in the ARCA series in 1993 where he has three career wins.
 He has since run in all the top levels in NASCAR.
 Shelmerdine has run a total of two Craftsman Truck Series races with a best finish of seventeenth at Bristol in 1995.
 He has also run twelve Busch Series races with a best finish of seventeenth in 1994 at Daytona for Levin Racing.